Skip to Content

 Clear Cookies/Data History on Chrome

-If there’s been a previous issue with Chrome or ESPN, these problems may still be recurring due to saved cookies/data history in your browser.
+If you’ve had a previous issue with Chrome or ESPN, these problems may still recur due to your browser’s saved cookies/data history.

 We recommend clearing your cookies and history regularly to avoid issues such as these.
 You can do this by simply following the below steps: